 Colorectal cancer is a term used to describe both colon and rectal cancer, both of which affect the large intestine.
 Even though most of these cancers start as non-cancerous lesions called polyps, some don’t — so it’s important to get them detected early in case you need to get them removed.

-“It’s a much rarer event for people to have a polyp that has cancer in it,” Sophie Balzora, MD, president and co-founder of The Association of Black Gastroenterologists and Hepatologists (ABGH), tells Katie Couric Media.
-“So that’s why colonoscopies are so effective because you can actually prevent colon cancer or colorectal cancer from occurring because you remove that pre-cancerous benign polyp before it becomes colorectal cancer.”
+“It's a much rarer event for people to have a polyp that has cancer in it,” Sophie Balzora, MD, president and co-founder of The Association of Black Gastroenterologists and Hepatologists (ABGH), told Katie Couric Media in a 2024 interview.
+“That's why colonoscopies are so effective: You can actually prevent colon cancer or colorectal cancer from occurring, because you remove that pre-cancerous benign polyp before it becomes colorectal cancer.”

 What are the common symptoms of colon cancer?

 The scary part is you may not even know you have colon cancer.
-“Most people with colon cancer have no symptoms at first — this is why screening is so important,” Donald Karcher, MD, professor of pathology at George Washington University, tells us.
+“Most people with colon cancer have no symptoms at first — this is why screening is so important,” Donald Karcher, MD, professor of pathology at George Washington University, told us in 2024.

 But even when they do develop, the symptoms can seem subtle and mirror those of an upset stomach or IBS, like more frequent constipation or diarrhea.

 One major sign our experts never ignore is rectal bleeding.
-While it could just be hemorrhoids or inflamed veins, she points out that “blood in the stool is always concerning, especially if the person hasn’t had a recent colonoscopy.”
-Due to this bleeding, you might become anemic or iron deficient, meaning you don’t have enough healthy red blood cells to carry oxygen to the body’s tissues.
+While it could just be hemorrhoids or inflamed veins, he points out that “blood in the stool is always concerning, especially if the person hasn’t had a recent colonoscopy.”
+Due to this bleeding, you might become anemic or iron-deficient, meaning you don’t have enough healthy red blood cells to carry oxygen to the body’s tissues.

 What are the symptoms of IBS?